On the Merge of k-NN Graph: Related Works

-Other efficient approaches include KIFF~\cite{icde16:boutet} which is specifically designed to build \textit{k}-NN for high-dimensional sparse dataset.
+Other efficient approaches include KIFF~\cite{icde16:boutet} which is specifically designed to build \textit{k}-NN graph for the high-dimensional sparse dataset.
 The \textit{k}-NN graph is built by sequentially considering the sample pairs with high co-occurrence frequency.
 This approach turns out to be much more efficient than NN-Descent~\cite{weidong} on sparse datasets.

 All the aforementioned approaches assume \textit{k}-NN graph construction under static dataset.
-To cope with streaming data, such as photos and videos uploaded on a daily basis to the social media platform, incremental update is demanded.
+To cope with streaming data, such as photos and videos uploaded on a daily basis to the social media platform, an incremental update is demanded.
 Nevertheless, there is no such incremental updating strategy being considered in these algorithms.
 Although NN-Descent can be applied to augment an already-built \textit{k}-NN graph with new samples, the data aggregation cost is high if updates are performed frequently.

 Online graph construction is proposed in~\cite{infosys13:yury,pami18:yury} primarily for the nearest neighbor search.
 These approaches, nevertheless, are not designed to build a \textit{k}-NN graph.
 In order to increase search efficiency, the \textit{k}-NN graph is sparsified during the construction.
 Consequently, the right samples supposedly to be included in the \textit{k}-NN list are deliberately omitted when being occluded by other neighboring samples.
 Instead, the links to remote neighbors are maintained.
-During search, these links serve as short cuts to allow quick access to the close neighborhood of a query.
+During the search, these links serve as short cuts to allow quick access to the close neighborhood of a query.
 However, due to the amendment, the graph is no longer a \textit{k}-NN graph by definition and does not support tasks beyond NN search.

 This paper addresses the problem of merging \textit{k}-NN graphs in two typical scenarios.
-In our solution, the merge operation enables dynamic construction of \textit{k}-NN graph, through incremental update of graph with raw dataset.
+In our solution, the merge operation enables the dynamic construction of \textit{k}-NN graph, through the incremental update of the graph with the raw dataset.
 Moreover, like NN-Descent~\cite{weidong}, our algorithm is generic to various distance measures.